apache/cordova-plugin-contacts/doc/index.md

 - __urls__:  An array of web pages associated with the contact. _(ContactField[])_

-### Methods
+### save

-- __clone__: Returns a new `Contact` object that is a deep copy of the calling object, with the `id` property set to `null`.

-- __remove__: Removes the contact from the device contacts database, otherwise executes an error callback with a `ContactError` object.

-- __save__: Saves a new contact to the device contacts database, or updates an existing contact if a contact with the same __id__ already exists.
+Saves a new contact to the device contacts database, or updates an existing contact if a contact with the same __id__ already exists.

-### Supported Platforms
+### Parameters

-- Amazon Fire OS
-- Android
-- BlackBerry 10
-- Firefox OS
-- iOS
-- Windows Phone 7 and 8
-- Windows 8
-- Windows
+- __contactSuccess__:Success callback function invoked with the single Contact object which is saved if the id already exists or a new contact saved to device contacts database.
+- __contactError__:Error callback function, invoked with ContactError object when an error occurs.

 ### Save Example